thechowsterderek/thechowsterderek.github.io/README.md

 # thechowsterderek.github.io
-This is the website of DCCD Productions
+This is a personal website to showcase my skills and projects